-wood pellet
+wood briquette

-densified biofuel made from woody biomass with or without additives usually with a cylindrical form, random length typically 5 to 40 mm and diameter up to 25 mm and broken ends additive material which has been intentionally introduced into the fuel feed stock to improve quality of fuel (e.g. combustion properties), to reduce emissions or to make production more efficient
+densified biofuel made with or without additives in form of cubiform, prismatic or cylindrical unit with diameter of more than 25 mm produced by compressing milled biomass additive material which has been intentionally introduced into the fuel feed stock to improve quality of fuel (e.g. combustion properties), to reduce emissions or to make production more efficient

-Note 1 to entry: The raw material for wood pellets is woody biomass in accordance with Table 1 of ISO 17225-1.
-Pellets are usually manufactured in a die, with total moisture content usually less than 10 % of their mass on wet basis.
+Note 1 to entry: The raw material for wood briquettes is woody biomass in accordance with Table 1 of ISO 17225-1.

+Note 2 to entry: Biofuel briquettes are usually manufactured in a piston press, with the total moisture content usually being less than 15 % of the mass.